ocupop/dart4web/src/_codelabs/ng2/5-piratenameservice.md

 <i class="fa fa-key key-header"> </i> <strong> Key information </strong>

-* Private variables start with underscore (`_`);
-  Dart has no `private` keyword.
-  The language tools enforce a variable's privacy.

-* `final` variables cannot change.

-* Lists are built into the language.
+* Lists are built into the language and are similar to arrays in other languages.
   These lists are created using list literals.

 * The `List` class provides the API for lists.